matthewdowney/TogglPy/README.md

 # Create a custom entry for today, of a 9 hour duration, starting at 10 AM:
 toggl.createTimeEntry(hourduration=9, projectname='GoogleDrive', hour=10)

-# Or speed up the query process and provide the clien't name:
+# Or speed up the query process and provide the client's name:
 toggl.createTimeEntry(hourduration=9, projectname='GoogleDrive', clientname='Google', hour=10)

 # Provide *month* and/or *day* too for specific dates: